ocranius/js_challenges/README.md

 # js_challenges
 Exercises to develop your programming logic.
+All exercises are developed in javascript.
+Source: FreecodeCamp